sei-relativity/hw-w01d03-js-functions/README.md

 ## Questions

 1. [Rock, Paper, Scissors](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors) ([watch the game](https://www.youtube.com/watch?v=JtcHmiAcbZc))

    - Create a file in this repo named `rps.js`
    - Write a function that takes `rock`, `paper`, or `scissors` as an argument for the user choice, then chooses `rock`, `paper`, or `scissors` randomly for the computer choice, and returns whether the user `win`, `lose`, or `tie`.
    - Example: `playGame('rock') // Computer picked: paper.
 User picked: rock.
 User lose.`
    - _**Hint:** Javascript includes a `Math.random` method._

 2. Dice Roller

    - Create a file in this repo and name it `dice.js`
    - Write a function that chooses two random numbers (1-6) and returns them.
 It should also return the sum.
    - Example: `rollDice() // Dice rolled are 6 and 1.
 Sum is 7`
    - BONUS: have your function take an argument of the # of dice to be rolled.
    - Example: `rollDice(3) // Dice rolled are 4, 2, and 7.
 Sum is 13.`

 3. Research 3 string methods and describe what they are used for and how to use them.
 You can find string methods here https://www.w3schools.com/js/js_string_methods.asp

 Method 1

 ```
-Name:
+Name: String Length
-Description:
+Description: Returns the length of the string
-Example using it:
+Example using it: lengthOfVar1 = var1.length;
 ```

 Method 2

 ```
-Name:
+Name: Slice
-Description:
+Description: cut the string from the n space/letter till the l letter/space.
-Example using it:
+Example using it: var1.slice(2,4)
 ```

 Method 3

 ```
-Name:
+Name: replace
-Description:
+Description: replace the the given work with an existing work in the string.
-Example using it:
+Example using it: var1.replace("one", "two)
 ```

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.